 - ½ tablespoon sugar

-- 2 tablespoon dairy butter or vegan butter
+- 2 tablespoons dairy-free butter or dairy butter

-- ½ to ⅔ tablespoon minced or chopped garlic or finely crushed garlic
+- ½ to ⅔ tablespoon minced garlic or finely chopped garlic or finely crushed garlic

 - ¼ teaspoon dry oregano